 Once they were dry, I gave them another light sanding using a fine sandpaper.
 The result is very smooth, and although the tell-tale black char is still along some of the edges (I didn’t bother trying to sand it all off), it’s sealed so it doesn’t come off.

-Unfortunately… I didn’t actually figure out when the event was in time to get these to my acquaintance in time somehow – so now they’ll just go into my little box of largesse items to give away when there’s another call for largesse in the future.
+Unfortunately… I didn’t actually figure out when the event was in time to get these to my acquaintance in time somehow – so I’ll add some to my webshop in Facebook.
 Or.. perhaps when I eventually get back to Finland again, I’ll bring them as gifts for the SCA folks out there!

 If you want to see more of what I’ve made for largesse in the past, click the “largesse tag”!